patryklbn/portfolio-assessment/project4.md

 This week, my major improvement involved upgrading my existing feature from a relational SQLite database to an Object-Relational Mapping (ORM) framework, specifically Entity Framework Core.
 This transition is an enhancement in good practice, as it leverages the robustness of ORM for more efficient data handling and maintenance.
 By implementing Entity Framework Core, I've improved the data access layer, improving code readability and maintainability, and also allowed to test service class by imitating real database using `UseInMemoryDatabase` method.

 My next enhancement focused on further segregating UI logic from the business layer in MVVM pattern implementation.
-By transitioning the z`NotifyPropertyChanged` implementation from the Model to the ViewModel, I've achieved a more complete separation of UI components.
+By transitioning the `NotifyPropertyChanged` implementation from the Model to the ViewModel, I've achieved a more complete separation of UI components.
 This is important for maintaining the integrity of the code, as it ensures that UI elements remain isolated from the business logic, leading to more reliable and maintainable code.

 Since a team member recently resolved conflicts and merged all previous feature branches into the Development branch, I started my work this week by creating a new branch and fetching the latest updates from the origin.
 I merged my branch with the updated Development branch.
 I believe it's important to regularly sync my local codebase with the Development branch to stay up-to-date with the team's progress and avoid potential conflicts in the future.
 This practice has been a valuable improvement to my personal routine.